godotengine/godot-docs/classes/class_styleboxflat.rst

 | *Getter* | get_expand_margin()      |
 +----------+--------------------------+

 Expands the stylebox outside of the control rect on the bottom edge.
-Useful in combination with border_width_bottom.
-To draw a border outside the control rect.
+Useful in combination with :ref:`border_width_bottom<class_StyleBoxFlat_property_border_width_bottom>` to draw a border outside the control rect.

 .. _class_StyleBoxFlat_property_expand_margin_left: